Jon McLaughlin (musician): Career

 McLaughlin released an independent album entitled Up Until Now in 2003.
 This quickly led to McLaughlin becoming the first artist to sign on with the school's burgeoning record label, Orangehaus Records (now Orangehaus Entertainment).
 The self-titled album released in 2004 to local and regional praise.
 He began touring throughout the Midwest and working up a grassroots following.

 In 2005, McLaughlin recorded an 8-song EP, Songs I Wrote and Later Recorded.
 Touring expanded to across the country as support continued to grow for the independent artist.
 He also increased his fan base by playing at Timber Wolf Lake, a Young Life camp, with his first album entitled Jon McLaughlin.
 He caught the attention of other independent artists and began touring with artists such as Dave Barnes and Matt Wertz.

 In 2005, he signed with record label Island Records.
 Since then, McLaughlin increased his presence at well-established musical venues and festivals such as Feeling Better Than Everfine (Cleveland, OH), Waterfest (Oshkosh, WI), Milwaukee Summerfest (Milwaukee, WI), Northwest State College Fest (Archbold, OH) and Lollapalooza (Chicago, IL).
-He has toured with Kelly Clarkson, O.A.R., Sister Hazel, Cowboy Mouth, Paolo Nutini, and Marc Broussard.
+He has toured with Kelly Clarkson, Adele, O.A.R., Sister Hazel, Cowboy Mouth, Paolo Nutini, and Marc Broussard.